perlmaster/perlstuff/README.md

-choosefile.pl - choose a file from the directory based on a filename pattern factorial.pl - calculate factorial values fibonacci.pl - calculate fibonacci numbers
+choosefile.pl - choose a file from the directory based on a filename pattern factorial.pl - calculate factorial values fibonacci.pl - calculate fibonacci numbers clonetree.pl - clone the structure of a directory tree textfiles.pl - look for ASCII text files in a directory tree

 the other files in this repository are files that are "required" by the above named scripts